MolSSI-Education/python-package-best-practices/_episodes/00-command-line-basics.md

 ``````

-This has created an empty folder, or directory, named `chem_280` in your home directory.
+This has created an empty folder, or directory, named `command_line_lesson` in your home directory.
 To navigate to be inside of that directory, we need to **c**hange the **d**irectory we are in using the `cd` command.

 ```{admonition} Spaces in file and directory names